 The Centers for Disease Control and Prevention offers a Prevention Checklist on its website.
 Click here to see what preventive care they recommend.

-And don’t forget — preventive care is free with all plans, if you use an in-network provider.
-Members are encouraged to get age appropriate preventive services, which could include:
+Don’t forget eligible preventive care is free with all plans if you use an in-network provider.
+Members are encouraged to get age-appropriate preventive services, which could include:

 Talk to your doctor to find out what screenings and tests are right for you.